Osimhen scores and limps off as Napoli hold Cagliari | Goal.com

 With 15 minutes left to the end of the game, Osimhen was injured and replaced by Dries Mertens which seemed to have a negative effect on Napoli as the Islanders launched a fightback after the incident, with no real threat upfront for the Parthenopeans.

-Cagliari got the equalising goal at the nick of time through Nahitan Nandez to ensure they shared the points with Napoli at Diego Armando Maradona.
+Cagliari got the equalising goal in the nick of time through Nahitan Nandez to ensure they shared the points with Napoli.

 Osimhen will be expected to be examined to determine the state of his injury and it is uncertain if he will feature when the Parthenopeans take on Spezia in their next league game on May 8.